 Sliced Bread

-Sliced bread, or better known as pancarrè, is seasonal for me, let me explain.
-Summer ends, autumn arrives, and I officially turn the oven back on!
-The first thing I make, and it turns out great, is this sliced bread.
-This very soft bread can be used for breakfast, toasted with butter and jam, or you can prepare canapés or sandwiches for the evening aperitif.
-Personally, I love sliced bread and use it for everything, even for sauces, this is the recipe for walnut and ricotta pesto with sliced bread: https://blog.giallozafferano.it/vaipinacucina/pesto-noci-e-ricotta/.
-You can use a loaf pan, it makes no difference, you’ll have a loaf shape for your bread, but that doesn’t change the good outcome.
+Sliced bread, also known as pancarrè, is seasonal for me; let me explain.
+Summer ends, autumn comes, and I officially turn the oven back on!
+The first thing I make, and it turns out great, is sliced bread.
+This very soft bread can be used for breakfast in the morning, toasted with butter and jam, or you can make canapés or sandwiches for an evening aperitif.
+Personally, I love sliced bread and use it for everything, even for spreads.
+This is the recipe for walnut and ricotta pesto with sliced bread.
+You can use a loaf pan, it makes no difference; you’ll get a loaf shape for your bread, but this doesn’t affect its success.

 • Cooking methods: Oven